chef-boneyard/windows/README.md

 #### Attribute Parameters
 - :timeout: Name attribute. timeout delay in seconds to wait before proceeding with the requested reboot. default is 60 seconds
-- :reason: comment on the reason for the reboot. default is 'Opscode Chef initiated reboot'
+- :reason: comment on the reason for the reboot. default is 'Chef Software Chef initiated reboot'

 #### Examples
 If the package installs, schedule a reboot at end of chef run